Guaranteed accommodation for Sept 26 when you apply before 30th June - secure your place with the UK’s No.1 University Halls (WUSCA 2025)

 Areas of expertise

-Philip’s academic expertise and research interests centre on educational leadership and fostering creativity within teaching and learning.
-At Lincoln Bishop University, he has held leadership roles including Associate Dean and Deputy Head of Programmes.
-He has taught extensively across undergraduate and postgraduate levels, including Foundation Year, Education Studies, and the MA Education.
-Before joining Lincoln Bishop, Philip contributed to a range of education-related MA programmes at the University of Leeds and the University of Bath, with a particular focus on educational leadership and management.
+Philip has taught extensively across undergraduate and postgraduate levels, including Foundation Year, Education Studies and the MA Education.
+Prior to joining Lincoln Bishop University, he taught on education‑related master’s programmes at the University of Leeds and the University of Bath, with a focus on educational leadership and management.

-- Board member of Teacher Education Policy in Europe (TEPE) Network
+• Board member, Teacher Education Policy in Europe (TEPE) Network

 Check out our Online Conference Series here.